Skip to main content

 Status

 Litigation against Yemen-linked arms transfers first entered the Spanish courts in 2020.
-Two simultaneous claims, submitted by claimant NGOs before Administrative Courts, have concentrated on challenging the refusal by the competent licensing authority to provide access to information regarding licences that have been issued for the export of arms to coalition members involved in the armed conflict in Yemen.
+Two simultaneous claims, submitted by claimant NGOs before Administrative Courts, challenged the refusal by the competent licensing authority to provide access to information regarding licences that were issued for the export of arms to coalition members involved in the armed conflict in Yemen.

-The first challenge, initiated in late 2020, has the potential to go before the European Court of Human Rights.
-This challenge is specifically considering whether the right to freedom of expression, which is both protected under the ECHR and recognised in Spanish law, also provides for a right of access to licensing information that has until now been treated as fully classified under the applicable domestic law.
+The ‘Fundamental Rights’ complaint, initiated in late 2020, specifically considered whether the right to freedom of expression, which is both protected under the European Convention on Human Rights (ECHR) and recognised in Spanish law, also provided for a right of access to licensing information that has until now been treated as fully classified under the applicable domestic law.
+An appeal was lodged at the Constitutional Court against the Supreme Court’s decision to dismiss the case, which was also rejected in January 2024 on the grounds that it lacked constitutional significance.
+Subsequently, on 8 April 2024, the plaintiffs brought the case before the European Court of Human Rights (ECtHR).

 Latest developments